 For penny stocks, it’s actually the opposite, it’s a little backwards, even though you may say, well, for many companies they are there for growth, but if you look at penny stocks and we look at the NASDAQ, and we start looking at companies that are priced at let’s say 39 cents, the natural tendency for these companies is not to grow.

-The business owner of course wants that company to grow, because they will make money, but that’s not the way penny stocks work out, because think of the 90/10 or 80/20principle.
+The business owner, of course, wants that company to grow, because they will make money, but that’s not the way penny stocks work out, because of think of the 90/10 or 80/20principle.

 If you go into a grocery store, where is the healthiest food in that 20% of the grocery store?
 It’s in that healthy food section, in the vegetables, the fruits, that are where you want to stay and hang around?

 People trade the top 20%

 Most people who are investing, who are trading stocks, they’re sticking to the top 20% of the companies that are traded.

 They’re not sticking to all these 3000 companies; they’re sticking to the top 500 companies, top 200, and top 20 companies.
 For me, just trading 5-7 companies at most is all you need.